Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Conclusion and Future Work

 In this work, we have introduced two regularized Moment-SOS-type hierarchies of SDP relaxations for approximating (via either $\was$ or $\tv$ distance minimization) an arbitrary given measure by mixtures from specific parametric families.
 The framework is highly general, requiring only minimal assumptions on the underlying measure.
 In particular, and in contrast to much of the existing literature, we neither assume that the mixing measure is atomic, nor that the mixture parameters lie in a finite set, nor that the unknown measure is compactly supported.
 We have established strong convergence guarantees (asymptotic, and sometimes even finite) for the proposed method and illustrated its efficiency through an application to clustering.

-One of the main limitations of our approach lies in its moderate scalability: when either $n$ or $p$ is large, the size of the PSD constraints grows rapidly with $d$.
-Consequently, only low-order relaxations can be solved in practice, which may not provide sufficient precision.
-A promising direction for future research is to enhance scalability by distribution-family-specific problem structure exploitation (e.g., through symmetry detection \citep{Riener_2013}) or by reformulating the problem in lower-dimensional spaces, as explored in some preliminary results presented in Appendix~\ref{appendix: B}.
+A main limitation is moderate scalability: when $n$ or $p$ is large, PSD constraints grow quickly with $d$, so only low-order relaxations are tractable and may lack precision.
+Future work could improve scalability by exploiting family-specific structure (e.g., symmetry detection \citep{Riener_2013}) or working in lower-dimensional spaces (e.g., sliced formulations \citep{Kolouri2017SlicedWD}); preliminary results in Appendix~\ref{appendix: B} suggest this can be effective.

-Moreover, alternative regularization schemes can be explored and their effect on the recovery of optimal solutions systematically assessed.
-This perspective may help better understand the differences between $\was$-and-$\tv$ distances, and can potentially extend to other probability distances.
-Quantifying convergence rate with respect to the sample size is another interesting direction.
+Moreover, one can explore alternative regularizers and systematically assess their impact on solution recovery.
+This may clarify the interplay between $\was$ and $\tv$ and extend to other probability distances admitting semi-algebraic representations.
+Another direction is to quantify convergence rates as a function of sample size.

-Finally, given its modeling power, we believe that our approach can be useful beyond clustering, especially in applications where a principled quantitative estimate of the discrepancy between probability measures is of paramount importance.
+Finally, given its modeling power, we believe that our approach can be useful beyond clustering, especially in applications where existence of a principled quantitative estimate of the discrepancy between probability measures is crucial.